What is done at a comprehensive eye exam?

 What does OHIP cover?

-With a valid Health card, anyone aged 19 or younger and 65 or older are eligible for one major (full) eye exam every 12 months, plus any minor exams in between as needed.
+With a valid Health card, anyone aged 19 or younger are eligible for one major (full) eye exam every 12 months, plus any minor exams in between as needed.

-If you are 20 to 64 years old, and you have a specific medical condition affecting your eyes that requires regular monitoring, OHIP will cover a major eye exam for you once every 12 months and any follow-up appointments related to the condition.
-For more information, these specific medical conditions are listed here.
+If you are 20 to 64 years old, and you have a specific medical condition affecting your eyes that requires regular monitoring as specified by the Ministry’s list of conditions, OHIP will cover a major eye exam for you once every 12 months and up two 2 follow-up appointments related to the condition.

 Please note that if you are a new patient to the office, and your health card validation states that you have had a major eye exam billed to OHIP already within the past 12 months, then you are not yet covered again and you must self-pay for the services provided of a full eye exam.